|

 A final critical characteristic of the "best" backpacking food is that you like it.
 On longer trips especially, food is important to your well-being psychologically.
 Tasty backpacking food helps keep the spirits up during physical stress, even improving the scenery!

-Food can easily account for 1/4 or more of the bulk and 1/4 or more of the weight of your pack.
+Lightweight Backpacking Food Food can easily account for 1/4 or more of the bulk and 1/4 or more of the weight of your pack.
 On trips of two or more weeks, half the load of your pack may be in food.
 A very good general estimate for food quantities is 1.5 to 2 pounds per person per day.
 At that rate, the longest trip most people would take without a resupply is 2 weeks.

-• Dehydrated food - grains, pastas, breads, dried potatoes, etc, are already dehydrated or naturally dehydrated.
+To save weight, you have two options: Freeze-dried food, such as the kind made by Mountain House.
+This the easiest option by far (even cleanup is a breeze) and you can eat relatively luxuriously, but it costs more.
+Dehydrated food - grains, pastas, breads, dried potatoes, etc, are already dehydrated or naturally dehydrated.
 You can also buy dehydrated fruits and vegetables -- but you can also easily dehydrate them yourself.
 It takes time, but isn't difficult.
 If you are serious about backpacking, it's well worth a small investment to get a food dehydrator.
 You can find "pro" dehydrators or try Walmart for smaller cheap ones.
 Dried vegetables can really add much-needed variety to your dinners.
 Dried fruits are wonderful eaten alone or added to breakfast rice, for example.
 Here's a great book the subject: Trail Food: Drying and Cooking Food for Backpacking and Paddling.
+Plan and Organize!

 Food prepared for backpacking needs to be packaged and organized (rationed) out to balance weight against not having enough.
 Food and menus can easily become the most complicated and time-consuming part of trip planning!